 5 Pro Tips For Comparing Commercial Landscaping Bids

 Is the service you’ll get what you think you’re going to pay for?
-Probably not if you expect a landscaper to visit your property on a weekly basis and the bid lists a lump sum for services.
+Probably not if you expect a landscaper to visit your property every week and the bid lists a lump sum for services.

 You see, one way that landscapers cut costs on bids is to price mowing per season versus per cut.
 So, rather than pricing out 32 mowings per season, the bid’s lump sum might only figure in 26 visits.
 If you’ve got a property that costs $1,000 per mowing, that difference in estimating can shave thousands off the proposal.
 So, that lump sum price looks like a better deal.